Maribbit/naive-history-app/README.md

-# Naive History - 交互式历史时间轴
+# Naive History - Distribution

-An interactive historical timeline application that allows users to explore and compare historical events from different civilizations.
+This repository contains the built distribution files for Naive History, an interactive historical timeline application that allows users to explore and compare historical events from different civilizations.

 ## 🌟 Features